In loving memory

 I am so very proud of him.
 When the caregivers and hospice team asked what he needed, he expressed his gratitude at their compassion for him.
 He gave to others in the 20+ months he lived here in Minnesota – speaking up for staff at The Gardens to recognize their dedication to caregiving; sincerely thanking each person who came to his room to care for and serve him; and welcoming me and my family with open arms and a smile each time we came to see him.

-He gave in life and in death and I know he would be pleased that he was able to be an eye donor.
+He was generous in life and in death and I know he would be pleased that he was able to be an eye donor.

 With love, Kristin, Jim, Andrew, Simon and Maren